 When you’re in the market for car speakers, people will talk about coaxial speakers vs component speakers.
-That means that you either go with both tweeter and woofer in one, or they will split up into separate pieces.
+You either go with both tweeter and woofer in one, or they will split up into separate pieces.

 If your budget is small, then purchasing coaxial speakers would be perfect.
 But if you want the best quality performance, then a component speaker is better for an audiophile.
 In this article, Hookeaudio will let you know which is the most suitable speaker for you?